Understanding Sex Offender Laws And Registration Requirements In Minnesota

-However, Penn State's former coach is merely one of thousands of individuals facing sex crime charges in the United States.
+However, after he was indicted, Penn State’s former coach became merely one of thousands of individuals facing sex crime charges in the United States.
 It is important for each of these individuals to speak with an experienced criminal defense attorney immediately to discuss the impact a sex crime conviction might have on his or her future.

-People convicted of a sex crime in Minnesota can face fines or prison time.
-They may also be ordered to attend mandatory sex crime treatment programs or register as a known sex offender.
-Additionally, sex crimes can impact a person's social and family life, often beyond repair.
+People convicted of a sex crime in Minnesota face fines or prison or jail time.
+They may also be ordered to attend mandatory sex offender treatment programs and register as a predatory offender.
+Additionally, sex crimes can impact a person’s social and family life, often beyond repair.
 For these reasons, it is vital to begin defending yourself as early as possible, especially before speaking to authorities.

-Minnesota residents are required to register as a known sex offender if they are convicted of:
+Minnesota residents are required to register as a predatory sex offender when convicted of any crime arising out of charges of:

 - Murder while committing or attempting criminal sexual conduct in the first or second degree with force or violence